 Weather – Throughout history, an awareness of weather conditions and the response to them have been a matter of survival.
 Although, weather simulating features can be highly satisfying and stimulating.
 Replicating weather-like conditions indoors can be done through manipulating airflow, temperature, humidity, and barometric pressure.
 Design strategies to connect with outside weather with the help of balconies, porches, and operable windows can also be used.

 Naturalistic Shapes and Forms – Shapes and forms featured in nature are extremely pleasing.
-Naturalistic shapes and forms can be incorporated in designs by creating life-like patterns on columns, floral designs on carpets or other areas, shapes of plants on building facades, animal prints woven on fabrics, and more.
+Naturalistic shapes and forms can be incorporated into designs by creating life-like patterns on columns, floral designs on carpets or other areas, shapes of plants on building facades, animal prints woven on fabrics, and more.